Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Can StarsLantern act as a custom animal lantern supplier?

 Yes.
-Buyers can brief animal lanterns, dinosaurs, mythical creatures, mascots, talking trees, fish and sea animal displays, or other themed characters.
+Project teams can request animal lanterns, dinosaurs, mythical creatures, mascots, talking trees, fish and sea animal displays, or other themed characters.
 The factory should confirm scale, frame structure, lighting layout, fabric finish, packing sections, and installation method before quotation.

 What makes a festival lantern supplier different from a decoration trader?

 A festival lantern supplier with factory control can coordinate design, structure, welding, lighting, surface finishing, labeling, export packing, spare parts, and installation communication.
-A trader may help with procurement, but usually has less control over production evidence and quality records.
+A trader may help source products but usually has less control over production evidence and quality records.

 What documents should a venue ask for before approving outdoor lantern displays?